VyomSawhney/LinearRegressionScratch/README.md

-# Linear Regression from Scratch in Python
+# Multiple Linear Regression from Scratch in Python

 Built only with NumPy libraries this simple linear regression using **gradient descent** showcases the foundational machine learning concept of fitting a line to a model.